pensiveparrot/5806project/README.md

 copy (copies file to dst dir)
 some files to be aware of:
-build.sh (uses g++ to compile all the code (makefile did not work))
+build.sh (uses g++ to compile all the code (makefile did not work)) *NOTE* build.sh does not exist anymore due to the greatness that is CMake.